 Now, launch QuickBooks and try to run the operations on the company file.
 Check if the same error persists, and move on to solution 2 in case it does.

 Solution 2: Use QuickBooks File Doctor

-Sometimes, minor issues with the company file data can be a cause of such error messages in QuickBooks.
+Sometimes, minor issues with the company file data can cause such error messages in QuickBooks.
 So, Download QuickBooks File Doctor and run it to scan and fix any such issues in your file data.

 Solution 3: Restore from a backup

 If you already have a backup of your company file, then use the backup to restore your company file.
-If you Don’t have one, then manually fix QuickBooks Company file error -6000, -83 by following the next solution mentioned below.
+If you Don’t have one, manually fix QuickBooks Company file errors -6000 -83 by following the next solution mentioned below.

 Manually Resolve QuickBooks Company File Error -6000, -83

 If you cannot access the QB File Doctor or the QuickBooks Company File Error 6000 83 persists even after running the File Doctor tool, and you must try fixing the issue manually.

 Step 1: Set up Windows for sharing the Company Files